Mining self-similarity: Label super-resolution with epitomic representations: Label super-resolution by self-similarity

 \section{Label super-resolution by self-similarity}

-Labeling images at a pixel level is costly and time-consuming, so a number of semi-supervised approaches to segmentation have been studied, e.g., ~\cite{papandreou2015weakly,boxsup,hong2015decoupled,pathak2015constrained}.
-Recently, \cite{malkin2018label} proposed a ``label super-resolution" technique which uses statistics of occurrence of high resolution labels within the coarse blocks of pixels labeled with a different set of low-res classes.
-For example, the US Geological Survey provides a land cover product \cite{nlcd} at 30m resolution based on 30m satellite imagery.
-This means that for 1m-resolution aerial imagery~\cite{malkin2018label,uswide-cvpr}, each $30 \times 30$ block of pixels is labeled with one of 20 classes, indexed by $c$, such as ``open water'', ``developed, low intensity'', ``pasture/hay," ``deciduous forest'', etc. Each of these classes has a different composition of four high resolution labels indexed by $\ell$ (water, tree, field, impervious).
-For ease of exposition, we refer to low-res information as \emph{classes} and high-res information as \emph{labels}.
+Labeling images at a pixel level is costly and time-consuming, so a number of semi-supervised approaches to segmentation have been studied, e.g., \cite{papandreou2015weakly,boxsup,hong2015decoupled,pathak2015constrained}.
+Recently, \cite{malkin2018label} proposed a ``label super-resolution" (LSR) technique which uses statistics of occurrence of high-resolution labels within coarse blocks of pixels labeled with a different set of low-resolution classes.
+(For clarity, we refer to low-res information as \emph{classes} and high-res information as \emph{labels}.)
+Each class, indexed by $c$, has a different composition of high-resolution labels, indexed by $\ell$.

 The label super-resolution technique in \cite{malkin2018label} assumes prior knowledge of the compositions $p(\ell|c)$ of high-res labels in low-res classes and uses them to define an alternative optimization cost at the top of a core segmentation network that predicts the high-res labels.
 Training the network end-to-end with coarse classes results in a model capable of directly predicting the high-res labels of the individual pixels.
-Backpropagation through such alternative cost criteria is prone to collapse, and \cite{malkin2018label} reports best results when the data with high-res labels is mixed with data with low-res labels (LR).
+Backpropagation through such alternative cost criteria is prone to collapse, and \cite{malkin2018label} reports best results when the data with high-res labels (HR) is mixed with data with low-res labels (LR).
 Furthermore, the problem is inherently ill-posed: given an expressive enough model and a perfect learning algorithm, many solutions are possible.
 For example, the model could learn to recognize an individual low-res block and then choose an arbitrary pattern of high-res labels within it that satisfies the counts $p(\ell|c)$.
 Thus the technique depends on the inductive biases of the learning algorithm and the network architecture to lead to the desirable solutions.